lalanikarim/auth-filter/README.md

 All OAuth2/OIDC and DB settings are configured via `.env` (see above).

 - `APP_ENV=production` will set cookies with `secure=True` (required for HTTPS deployments).
 Use `APP_ENV=development` for local testing (cookies will be set with `secure=False`).
+- `ALLOWED_WEB_ASSET_EXTENSIONS` is a comma-separated list of file extensions that should bypass authentication/authorization checks (default: `css,js,png,jpg,jpeg,gif,svg,ico,woff,woff2,ttf,eot,map`).
+Web assets can be accessed without any authentication.

 ## Development & Testing
 - Run tests with: